jmjatlanta/bitshares-core-wiki/Plasma---Wallet-API.md

 wallet.keepRemoteCopy( save = true, token = null )
 ```

 This API call is used to load the wallet.
 If a backup server has been specified then it will attempt to fetch the latest version from the server, otherwise it will load the local wallet into memory.
 The configuration set by *keepLocalCopy* will determine whether or not the wallet is saved to disk as a side effect of logging in.
+The wallet is unlocked in RAM when it combines these as follows: lowercase(email) + lowercase(username) + password to come up with a matching public / private key.
+If *keepRemoteCopy* is enabled, the email used to obtain the token must match the email used here.
+Also, if *keepRemoteCopy* is enabled, the server will store only a one-way hash of the email (and not the email itself) so that it track resources by unique emails.

 ```
-wallet.login( username, password )
+wallet.login( email, username, password )
 ```

 This API call will remove the wallet state from memory.